Which language should I learn — French or Spanish? Which is better, easier, and more useful?

 This guide will help you choose between two popular European languages.

-- 5 Criteria to help you Choose Between Spanish and French
+- 5 Criteria to help you Choose Spanish or French

 - 1. Nativity — Relatedness of Languages

-- 2. Where is it spoken?
-And Places You’d Like to Visit or Study or Work
+- 2. Where is it spoken? & Places You’d Like to Visit, Study & Work

 - 3. Appeal Factor and Personal Interest

 - 4. Career and Job opportunities after learning Spanish or French

 - 5. Difficulty level — Which is Easier to Learn?